emfluencekc/wp-emfluence/readme.txt

 Note that you'll likely want to tailor the forms to your theme using some CSS.
 You can also template the success message by copying the theme/success.php file from this plugin to your theme, if you wish (or just type out a success message in widget settings).

+Integrations:
+* When the <a href="https://wordpress.org/plugins/wp-store-locator/">WP Store Locator</a> plugin is also active, this plugin adds a Preferred Store form field type and associated data points.

 Want to change how this plugin works, or add to it?
 Fork it on GitHub! https://github.com/emfluencekc/wp-emfluence